-Your child may benefit from a Single assessment for early help (SAFeh).
-The SAFeh assessment is designed to support families and professionals to work together to achieve the best possible future for your child.
+Your child may benefit from a Early Help Assessment and Plan (EHAP).
+The EHAP assessment is designed to support families and professionals to work together to achieve the best possible future for your child.

 By searching our online directory, you can find details of groups and services with a range of information about parenting and parenting support available in South Gloucestershire